mhoehle/hoehleatsu.github.io/_posts/2018-04-03-inkognito.md

 calculating the likelihood, because it is assumed that every valid choice is equally likely.
-To this end, more games need to be played in order to learn the opponent's confusion strategy and adapt the probabilies to reflect these strategies.
+To this end, more games need to be played in order to learn the opponent's confusion strategy and adapt the probabilities to reflect these strategies.
 Finally, in longer games, one would have answers from several opponents and this would be combined in one model, because knowing opponent 1 is Lord Fiddlebotom certainly also helps to rule out some options for opponent 2.

-So what's next: A shiny app, which allows the user to fill out a worksheet and at any stage presents the belief about each opponent's identity and build.
+So what is next: If time permits, a shiny app allowing the user to fill in their worksheet and calculate and visualize the subsequent belief about each opponent's identity and build would be nice.